-There are around 510,500 people living in the Auckland DHB area.
-The population is diverse and has varied health needs, with cancer and heart disease remaining the biggest health challenges for our district.
+There are around 494,000 people living in the Auckland DHB area.
+The population is diverse and has varied health needs.
+Cancer and heart disease remain the biggest health challenges for our district.

 Our aim is to see all our community living healthier lives.
 Working together, we will help people self-manage their care and provide better health prevention advice and support.
 In addition, more than half the work done within Auckland DHB hospitals is for people who live outside Auckland city.